sushmakunuku/FILE-INTEGRITY-CHECKER/README.md

-# FILE-INTEGRITY-CHECKER
+# 🔍 FILE-INTEGRITY-CHECKER

-## Overview
+## 🧾 Overview

-This Python script monitors a specified directory for file changes by calculating and storing SHA-256 hashes of files.
+This Python script monitors a specified directory for file changes by calculating and storing **SHA-256 hashes** of files.
 It detects:

-- New files added
+- 🆕 New files added
-- Existing files modified
+- ✏️ Existing files modified
-- Files deleted since the last check
+- ❌ Files deleted since the last check

 The script stores file hashes in a JSON file (`file_hashes.json`) to track changes between runs.